 Bruce Anchor Cruises operates within Fathom Five National Marine Park which occupies some of the most pristine waters in the Great Lakes.
 Fathom Five is home to numerous historic light stations, over twenty known shipwrecks, and Flowerpot Island.

 Our extremely unique and modern glass bottom vessels depart Tobermory on a regular schedule.
 Our tours operate during the spring, summer, and fall!
-Within 5 minutes of departing our dock passengers are given an opportunity to view two 19th century shipwrecks resting just a few feet below the surface.
+Within 5 minutes of departing our dock passengers are given an opportunity to view two 19th century shipwrecks, The Sweepstakes and The City of Grand Rapids, resting just a few feet below the surface.
 Following the shipwreck viewing, we pass by Big Tub Light House (1885).
 From there we continue on our way to Flowerpot Island.
 As we cruise around Flowerpot Island passengers will view magical scenery.
 This scenery includes the historic Flowerpot Light station, the light keeper’s homes, the Flowerpot rock formations and more.
 If you are planning to hike the island, we dock at Beachy Cove to allow passengers to disembark and explore the island on foot for a couple of hours.
 The return trip from Flowerpot Island to our dock in Tobermory is about 15 minutes.

 Just 6.5 kilometers off the coast of Tobermory lies Flowerpot Island.
 This island is one of Canada’s most fascinating natural attractions.
 Flowerpot Island is famous for its natural sea stacks, also known as the “flowerpots”.
 Also, Flowerpot Island offers adventurers an opportunity to explore caves, hiking trails, a historic lightstation and variety of rare plants.
 While the island is only accessible only by boat, Flowerpot Island is the only island in Fathom Five National Marine Park with campsites and hiking trails.